Asthma: Causes, Symptoms and Best Treatment (Ultimate Guide)

 This type is related to the allergens or irritants that exist in your workplace.

 - Allergic.
-It is due to presence of allergens in the environment you work in.
-Examples include hospitals, farms, bakeries and pet shops etc.
+It is due to the presence of allergens in the environment you work in.
+Examples include hospitals, farms, bakeries and pet shops (pet dander), dust mites etc.

 4. Exercise Induced Asthma (EIA)

-It is also referred as Exercise Induced Bronchoconstriction (EIB) which affects the breathing after a few minutes of performing physical activity.
+It is also referred as Exercise-Induced Bronchoconstriction (EIB) which affects breathing after a few minutes of performing physical activity.

 Roughly 90% people with asthmatic symptoms have EIA but not all the people with EIA have other types of asthma.